Music of the Civilization series: Civilization V

 The soundtrack of Civilization V contains many hours of licensed music as well as an original score of primarily leader music written by Geoff Knorr and Michael Curran.
-The original score features new compositions as well as folk songs and famous compositions.
+The original score, recorded with the FILMharmonic Orchestra Prague, features new compositions as well as folk songs and famous compositions.
+Each leader's theme is based on a traditional melody representing that leader's culture.
 Some of the songs in the game were released as a 2-disc soundtrack as part of the Deluxe Edition.
 The track listing of the soundtrack is:

 However, some leader themes, city state themes, and the ambient music are omitted from the soundtrack.